-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon red pepper flakes
+- ¼ teaspoon red pepper flakes

-- When ready to cook, preheat the oven to 400°F. Heat the oil in a large oven-safe skillet (cast iron works well) over medium high heat.
+- When ready to cook, preheat the oven to 400°F. Heat the remaining tablespoon of oil in a large oven-safe skillet (cast iron works well) over medium high heat.
 Remove the pork from the marinade and add it to the pan.
 Sear the tenderloin in the pan, turning it every couple of minutes, until it’s nicely browned on all sides.